valeriocelletti/Lightstreamer-example-AMFHelloWorld-client-flex/README.md

 You've seen how to push Objects instead of Strings from a Lightstreamer server to a Flex client.
 You can exploit this technique to push complex data structures, but obviously, doing so you'll lose some of the optimizations offered by Lightstreamer protocol.
 For example, the merging algorithm (of the MERGE mode) is applied to the entire bean instead of being applied to each single field, so that every time a property within the bean changes, the entire bean is pushed to the client, not only the changed value.
 As with anything regarding engineering you'll have to choose the trade-off that optimizes properly for your application.

 ## Install
+If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps.
 * As prerequisite, the ["Hello World" Tutorial - Java SE (AMF) Adapter](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-adapter-java) has to be deployed in your local Lightstreamer server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Get `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex/releases), unzip it and copy the just unzipped `AMFHelloWorld.swf` file into the `<LS_HOME>/pages` folder of your Lightstreamer Server instance.